-Applications now open for the 'Official Agfest Charity 2018'
+Applications 'Official Agfest Charity 2018' are closed

 The Agfest organising committee received 7 outstanding expressions for the 2017 field days and the committee unanimously chose the Leukaemia Foundation as our 'Official Charity 2017'.